eliemakoda/eliemakoda/README.md

-# Hi there, I'm Elie Makoda 👋
+# Hi there, I'm Elie Makoda Kowo 👋

 I'm a passionate data scientist and developer with a diverse skill set and a keen interest in web technologies, machine learning, and data analytics.
 I love to build innovative solutions and contribute to projects that make a difference.